-Your cleaning package does include our services as an Emergency On-Call service.
-Ex: plumbing issue causes flooding on the bathroom floor or a faucet leaks - causing contamination.
+Includes: Emergency On-Call service.
+Ex: plumbing issue causes flooding on the bathroom floor or a faucet/sink is leaking - causing contamination.
 Call us on any day and we will clean and sanitize affected areas.

 Weather may also permit an Emergency On-Call deliverance for a quick floor shine if there are important meetings scheduled.

 ***Not to confuse the Emergency On=-Call with regular services, the On-Call is for quick clean ups.
-Multiple services in a week include full services such as dusting, bathroom sanitation, break/sink area, sweeping, mopping, etc.
+Multiple services in a week include full services such as dusting, bathroom sanitation, break/sink area, sweeping, mopping, etc. Moreover, the cleaning prices will not fluctuate.
+Even if excess mud is present, there will be no extra charge as

 General